-- (iii) Maximize the Investors' potential return. - The Trust's total Financial Indebtedness shall not exceed forty percent (40%) of the Trust's assets total value (as reflected in the assets account of the Trust's balance sheet). - The Trust's total Short-Term Financial Indebtedness shall not exceed thirty-five percent (35%) of the Trust's assets total value (as reflected in the assets account of the Trust's balance sheet). - The Trust's total Long-Term Financial Indebtedness shall not exceed thirty-five percent (35%) of the Trust's assets total value (as reflected in the assets account of the Trust's balance sheet). - The sum of the Short-Term Financial Indebtedness and the Long-Term Financial Indebtedness shall not exceed the limit provided for the Trust's Financial Indebtedness total value.
+- The Trust's total Financial Indebtedness shall not exceed 35% of the Trust's assets total value (as reflected in the assets account of the Trust's balance sheet). - The Trust's total Short-Term Financial Indebtedness shall not exceed 30% of the Trust's assets total value (as reflected in the assets account of the Trust's balance sheet). - The Trust's total Long-Term Financial Indebtedness shall not exceed 30% of the Trust's assets total value (as reflected in the assets account of the Trust's balance sheet). - The sum of the Short-Term Financial Indebtedness and the Long-Term Financial Indebtedness shall not exceed the limit provided for the Trust's Financial Indebtedness total value.
 The Advisory Committee shall previously approve the Financial Indebtedness. - The Financial Indebtedness shall be incurred in under market conditions and rates. - The Trust may guarantee the Financial Indebtedness' payment through encumbrances on its assets, provided that the total value of the Trust's Real Estate Assets subject to encumbrances securing the payment does not exceed fifty percent (50%) of the Trust's Value. - The Financial Indebtedness guidelines are Trust management guidelines.
 If at any given time the Portfolio fails to comply with these guidelines, the Advisory Committee shall adopt any relevant measures to adjust it to the Financial Indebtedness guidelines herein. - If the adjustments are not possible, the Investors Legal Representative will be informed so that it calls an extraordinary Investors General Assembly to adopt any corrective measures.